Vexed01/Vex-Cogs/docs/cogs/autoping.rst

 Messages from bots/webhooks are ignored.

-Anyone can run ``autoping add`` to add themselves to the autoping list for the channel, and users with manage messages permissions or mod can add other users/roles.
-You can restrict this with the Permissions cog.
+Anyone can run ```autoping add``` to add themselves to the autoping list for the channel.
+You can restrict this with the Permissions cog if desired.

-Only users with manage message permissions or mod can change the rate limit.
+Only users with mention everyone or admin permissions can set the rate limit or add/remove autoping for roles or other users.

 .. _autoping-commands: